 The Seattle Times reports that last month, the manufacturer’s customers canceled orders for 108 737 MAX aircraft.
 General Electric’s leasing branch GECAS canceled 69 of these narrowbodies while China Development Bank Financing dropped 29 of them.

-Additionally, a further 99 MAX orders that had previously been booked from the producer’s official backlog.
+Additionally, a further 99 MAX orders that had previously been booked from the producer’s official backlog has been removed.
 These deleted units were initially planned for carriers that are now facing financial struggles due to the global health crisis.

 Furthermore, two offers for 787 Dreamliners were also removed from Boeing’s backlog due to the same stress.
 However, Boeing is yet to confirm which operator made this call.